serverless/serverless/docs/providers/aws/events/http-api.md

 }
 ```

-It can be overriden via `format` setting:
+It can be overridden via `format` setting:

 ```yaml
 provider: